Arthur T. Benjamin: Media

 Benjamin has appeared in three TED Talks.
 The first, in 2005, was a demonstration of his Mathemagics show.
 The second, in 2009, was a plea for improved math education in schools.
 The third, in 2013, was about the way the Fibonacci series of numbers provides an excellent example of the three most important reasons for studying mathematics: Calculation, Application, and Inspiration.

 Benjamin hosted lectures in The Great Courses titled The Joy of Mathematics and Secrets of Mental Math.

 He has appeared on numerous television programs throughout the years, including a notable performance on the Colbert Report in 2010.
-He has been profiled in over 100 articles in periodicals such as The New York Times, People Magazine, USA Today, and Scientific American.
+He has been profiled in over 100 articles in periodicals such as The New York Times, People, USA Today, and Scientific American.